Stipane/JCMSite/README.md

 # JCMSite
-This site is an Unofficial john mellencamp discography
+This site is an Unofficial John Mellencamp discography